State reports 63 new Adams County COVID-19 cases in two days - Mississippi's Best Community Newspaper

 State reports 63 new Adams County COVID-19 cases in two days

-NATCHEZ — Mississippi State Department of Health data showed a spike of 63 new COVID-19 cases reported in two days in Adams County.
+NATCHEZ — On Wednesday, Mississippi State Department of Health reported 32 new cases of COVID in Adams County.

-MSDH reported 32 new Adams County cases on Wednesday just as state health officials announced the single-shot Johnson & Johnson vaccine would again be offered in Mississippi.
-MSDH reported another 31 new cases in Adams County on Thursday.
+That number ties the single-day high of COVID cases reported in the county during the pandemic.

-The total number of cases in Adams County since last year, according to MSDH, now stands at 2,536 with 82 total COVID-19 related deaths.
-On Tuesday, MSDH’s total for Adams County was 2,473.
+In addition, the state reported 31 new cases of COVID in Adams County on Thursday, equalling a spike of 63 new COVID-19 cases reported in two days in Adams County.

 Dr. Lee England, a Natchez physician and former chairman of the COVID-19 Task Force, said he had not noticed a surge until hearing the numbers reported by the state.